Strength and sprint training program for pre-elite wheelchair athletes

 Nick Draper explains how to develop the strength and speed of a wheelchair athlete.

 In the past, wheelchair athletes when sprint training have used the same programs as able-bodied sprinters.
-These sessions involved high volume training with a large number of repetitions performed during a session with little recovery.
-More recent training programs used by sprinters concentrate on low volume training and long recoveries between repetitions with a major emphasis on quality work.
+These sessions involved high-volume training with a large number of repetitions performed during a session with little recovery.
+More recent training programs used by sprinters concentrate on low-volume training and long recoveries between repetitions with a significant emphasis on quality work.
 The athletes involved in this training program undertook this type of quality training.
-Originally thought to be detrimental, resistance and weight training has now been shown to improve functional ability and mobility for people with physical disabilities (Laskowski, 1994).
+Originally thought to be detrimental, resistance and weight training have now been shown to improve functional ability and mobility for people with physical disabilities (Laskowski, 1994).
 However, wheelchair athletes in sprint and endurance events have placed little or no emphasis on resistance training as part of their program.

-The parents of a 17 year old male and a 14 year old female gave their written consent to participate in the study.
+The parents of a 17-year-old male and a 14-year-old female gave their written consent to participate in the study.
 The male subject was diagnosed with sacral agenesis, sometimes referred to as sacro-coccygeal agenesis or caudal regression syndrome.
 This is a congenital malformation syndrome of hypo or aplasia of the caudal vertebra with developmental defects of the corresponding segment of the spinal cord.
-The male subject had malformed and atrophied legs, his knees were fused at the joint and he was paralysed from midway down the lower leg.
-The subject was able to perform limited hip flexion and very minor hip extension.
-His main means of ambulating was through the use of his wheelchair.
+The male subject had malformed and atrophied legs, his knees were fused at the joint, and he was paralysed from midway down the lower leg.
+The subject was able to perform limited hip flexion and minor hip extension.
+His primary means of ambulating was through the use of his wheelchair.

 The subjects then participated in a nine-week training program of sprinting and resistance work before being re-tested.
-Exercise selection was based on analysis of wheelchair sprinting biomechanical needs, energy source utilisation, development of muscle balance and an analysis of sites, which were common or susceptible to injury.
+Exercise selection was based on analysis of wheelchair sprinting biomechanical needs, energy source utilisation, development of muscle balance, and analysis of sites, which were common or susceptible to injury.

-The track sessions typically started with a long warm up (1200 to 2400m) and ended with a long cool down (800 to 1600m).
+The track sessions typically started with a long warm-up (1200 to 2400m) and ended with a long cooldown (800 to 1600m).
 These were used to help develop an aerobic base and to habituate movement patterns.
-During the second phase (strength phase) these distances were reduced.
-Maintenance stretches were performed after the warm up period and developmental stretches after the cool down period.
+During the second phase (strength phase), these distances were reduced.
+Maintenance stretches were performed after the warm-up period and developmental stretches after the cooldown period.
 Maintenance stretches lasted 12 to 15 seconds, whereas developmental stretches lasted over 30 seconds.
-Emphasis was placed on stretching the muscles around the shoulder joint, triceps, wrist flexors and extensors, chest and upper back.
+Emphasis was placed on stretching the muscles around the shoulder joint, triceps, wrist flexors and extensors, chest, and upper back.
 "Striders" were then conducted over 100m.
-These are sub-maximal efforts which progressively get faster during each repetition.
-During this period emphasis is placed on developing pushing technique.
+These are sub-maximal efforts that progressively get faster during each repetition.
+During this period emphasis is placed on developing a pushing technique.

-The National Strength and Conditioning Association and the American Academy of Paediatrics have suggested that children can benefit from participating in a properly prescribed and supervised resistance-training program.
-The main benefits are increased muscular strength and endurance, prevention of injury and improved performance capacity in sport (Kraemer & Fleck, 1993).
+The National Strength and Conditioning Association and the American Academy of Paediatrics have suggested that children can benefit from participating in an appropriately prescribed and supervised resistance-training program.
+The main benefits are increased muscular strength and endurance, prevention of injury, and improved performance capacity in sport (Kraemer & Fleck, 1993).

 Research into the effects of resistance training and athletic performance in wheelchair racing in children and young adults has been scarce.
-O'Connell et al. (1992) reported that the distance pushed during a 12-minute test was significantly improved in six children with disabilities following an eight-week upper body weight-training program.
-They also reported that after training there were significant correlation between eight upper body 6 RM (repetitions max) scores and 50m sprint time and between seven upper body 6 RM scores and the distance pushed during the 12-minute test.
+O'Connell et al. (1992) reported that the distance pushed during a 12-minute test was significantly improved in six children with disabilities following an eight-week upper-body weight-training program.
+They also reported that after training there was a significant correlation between eight upper body 6 RM (repetitions max) scores and 50m sprint time and between seven upper body 6 RM scores and the distance pushed during the 12-minute test.

 The training program in the present case study was devised into two distinct phases.
-The first six weeks consisted of a conditioning phase where typically 3 sets of 12 repetitions were performed.
-The final three weeks was a strength phase where typically 3 sets of 8-10 repetitions were performed.
+The first six weeks consisted of a conditioning phase where typically three sets of 12 repetitions were performed.
+The final three weeks were a strength phase where typically three sets of 8-10 repetitions were performed.
 This seems quite a high number of repetitions for a strength phase; however, it was deemed appropriate for the subjects because of their age.
-Considering problems such as balance during some of the exercises, it seemed more appropriate in terms of safety and developing the subjects' self confidence to use eight repetitions.
+Considering problems such as balance during some of the exercises, it seemed more relevant in terms of safety and developing the subjects' self-confidence to use eight repetitions.

-Finally, as the female subject had partial control of her hip flexors and leg adductors it was decided that these muscles should also be trained.
-The purpose here was to help develop stability, control of the chair and also to improve venous return through improved peripheral "muscle pump".
-Davis et al., (1990) have shown that stroke volume and cardiac output is increased when paraplegic subjects underwent functional neural muscular stimulation during arm-crank ergometry and this improvement was attributed to enhanced venous return.
+Finally, as the female subject had partial control of her hip flexors and leg adductors, it was decided that these muscles should also be trained.
+The purpose here was to help develop stability, and control of the chair and also to improve venous return through an improved peripheral "muscle pump".
+Davis et al., (1990) had shown that stroke volume and cardiac output are increased when paraplegic subjects underwent functional neural muscular stimulation during arm-crank ergometry and this improvement was attributed to enhanced venous return.

-The training program appears to have been beneficial for these two athletes in terms of improving their 100m times, muscular endurance and body composition.
-The male subject has gained weight (+1.3 kg) and yet his skin-fold measurements decreased.
-This suggests that he has gained fat-free mass and lost fat mass after the nine-week period.
-The female subject also had lower skin-fold measurements, but lost rather than gained weight.
+The training program appears to have been beneficial for these two athletes in terms of improving their 100m times, muscular endurance, and body composition.
+The male subject has gained weight (+1.3 kg), and yet his skin-fold measurements decreased.
+This suggests that he has gained fat-free mass and lost fat mass after the nine weeks.
+The female subject also had lower skin-fold measurements but lost rather than gained weight.
 This suggests that she has lost fat mass.
 It was expected that, due to gender and age, the male subject would gain more fat-free mass.

-In the muscular endurance tests both subjects showed considerable improvement.
+In muscular endurance tests, both subjects showed considerable improvement.
 The male subject had a large increase in his bench press (+12.5 kg) whereas the female had only a small increase in her bench press (+2.5 kg).
 This was expected due to differences in age and gender.
-The pull down exercise did not produce a great increase in either subject.
-Again, for the male it was his stability that proved to be the limiting factor.
-The male subject had to be strapped to the machine so he could perform the exercise.
-Although efforts were made to make him as secure as possible, he still had trouble keeping his balance on the seat and also had trouble exerting maximum effort.
+The pull-down exercise did not produce a significant increase in either subject.
+Again, for the male, it was his stability that proved to be the limiting factor.
+The male subject had to be strapped to the machine so that he could perform the exercise.
+Although efforts were made to make him as secure as possible, he still had trouble keeping his balance on the seat and also had difficulty exerting maximum effort.
 As he was lifting greater than his body weight, he was being pulled off the seating during the eccentric phase of the exercise.
-On the dips and triceps exercises both subjects showed considerable improvement.
-Also of interest was that the female subject was able to perform 15 dips, whereas before the training period she was unable to perform any.
-The 100 metre time trials were also improved following the nine-week period.
-The male subject took 4.44 seconds off his time and the female subject took 4.64 seconds off her time.
+On the dips and triceps exercises, both subjects showed considerable improvement.
+Also, of interest was that the female subject was able to perform 15 dips, whereas, before the training period, she was unable to perform any.
+The 100-metre time trials were also improved following the nine weeks.
+The male subject took 4.44 seconds off his time, and the female subject took 4.64 seconds off her time.

-Before the study the athletes had used a traditional high-volume training program and had not done any strength training.
-The results indicate that the new training program was beneficial in terms of improving their body composition, muscular endurance, anaerobic power and 100m sprint times.
+Before the study, the athletes had used a traditional high-volume training program and had not done any strength training.
+The results indicate that the new training program was beneficial in terms of improving their body composition, muscular endurance, anaerobic power, and 100m sprint times.
 The training program had to be tailored to each subject's functional ability.
-This is perhaps a key finding of the study.
-Not only do training programs have to be specific to the metabolic and physiological requirements of the athlete, they have to be specific to the physical requirements of the individual athlete.
-In light of the male subject's stability needs, future study is needed to consider alternative ways of assessing muscular endurance and anaerobic power with young individuals with disabilities.
+This is perhaps a vital finding of the study.
+Not only do training programs have to be specific to the metabolic and physiological requirements of the athlete, but they also have to be specific to the physical requirements of the individual athlete.
+In light of the male subject's stability needs, future study is needed to consider alternative ways of assessing muscular endurance and anaerobic power in young individuals with disabilities.